Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

-We discuss the performance of different estimators in terms of prediction accuracy, model parsimony and interpretability.
+We discuss the performance of different estimators in terms of prediction error and model parsimony.

-{\bf Additive nonlinear models vs black-box ML methods.} Table~\ref{tab:Out-of-sample MAE performance} reports the prediction errors (RMSE and MAE) on the test-set along with the number of nonzero features in the model.
-Importantly, we observe that the test performance of AMs with sparse interactions (both with and without the hierarchy constraints) is comparable to that of the best black box predictive ML models (vi)-(vii) (GBDT, Neural Networks), when one takes into account the model standard errors.
-Model (c) i.e., nonparametric AMs with interactions with hierarchy, appears to be the winner in terms of the raw RMSE values, closely followed by model (b), i.e., $\ell_0$-sparse nonparametric AMs with interactions without hierarchy~\eqref{eq: GAM with interactions L0}.
-In contrast, model (b) appears to be the winner in terms of raw MAE values, closely followed by GBDT and model (c).
-Interpretability (i.e., model sparsity and/or hierarchy) is the key differentiating factor among the leading prediction methods.
-Model (b), i.e., $\ell_0$-sparse AMs with interactions, selects fewer effects: 16 main (Mn) and 174 interactions (Int) when compared to model (c), i.e., AMs with sparse hierarchical interactions (131Mn+173Int).
-However, recall that model (b) does not obey the hierarchy constraint.
-On the other hand, model~(c), i.e., AMs with sparse interactions and hierarchy, selects fewer effective features than model~(b), which is important for cost-savings from an operational standpoint.
+{\bf Additive models vs black-box ML methods.} Table~\ref{tab:Out-of-sample MAE performance} reports the prediction errors (RMSE) on the test set along with the number of nonzero features in the model.
+Importantly, we observe that the test performances of AMs with sparse interactions (both with and without the hierarchy constraints) are better than that of the best black box predictive ML models (ix), (x) that are based on GBDT, Neural Networks.
+Our model \modelcname~delivers the best RMSE value and is closely followed by \modelbname.

+{\bf \modelbname/\modelcname~ vs state-of-the-art for AMs with sparse interactions.} Among the methods we compared, EBM and GAMI-Net were the only methods that could compute AMs with sparse interactions for the Census dataset.
+Interestingly, the test performance of both \modelbname~and \modelcname~is better than that of EBM and GAMI-Net.
+Interpretability (i.e., model sparsity and/or hierarchy) is another key factor differentiating the leading prediction methods.
+Our models select a smaller number of additive components than EBM and GAMI-Net.
+For example, \modelbname~selects a total of 234 additive components.
+In contrast, EBM and GAMI-Net select 787 and 325 additive components, respectively.
+We also observe that our models are almost twice as compact in terms of the number of selected covariates.

-The black-box ML methods offer limited interpretability when compared to the AMs proposed here (additional discussions are provided further below).
-While Table~\ref{tab:Out-of-sample MAE performance} presents a summary of the best models chosen based on the validation set prediction performance, it is desirable to prioritize models with fewer features (perhaps at the cost of a marginal deterioration in predictive performance)---see Section~\ref{subs:interpret} for further discussion.
+While Table~\ref{tab:Out-of-sample MAE performance} presents a summary of the best models chosen based on the validation set prediction performance, a practitioner may also find it useful to study a family of models prioritizing models with fewer features (perhaps at the cost of a marginal deterioration in predictive performance) -- see Section~\ref{subs:interpret} for further discussion.